danielpaulus/quicktime_video_hack/README.md

+## Read only branch that contains the Java Decoder
 ###  Operating System indepedent implementation for Quicktime Screensharing for iOS devices :-)
 This repository contains all the code you will need to grab and record video and audio from your iPhone or iPad without needing one of these expensive MacOS X computers :-D